Welcome to

 As managing partner, I have been responsible for the transition of the firm to one devoted exclusively to Social Security Disability and SSI law.
 I have been in practice since 1977 and oversee the work product of our support staff along with maintaining a very busy caseload.

-Learn More
+Learn More Call Us Now

 Our Services